Goldbee2/CyberPanel/README.md

 I hadn't had to use custom headers on fetch requests before, though this is common in 3rd-party API requests involving tokens.
 I had to learn how HTTP request headers worked and how to modify them.
 This was a one-line fix for my specific use case, but I got to learn a lot about how clients and servers talk to each other in the process.

+## OAuth2 Flow for Server-Side Authentication

+To implement my calendar component, I had to figure out how to use google's oauth2 services to properly authenticate the user.
+I had to read a ton of documentation and figure out the flow: Login prompt --> Authentication url --> Post-auth redirect --> Storing credentials in cookie --> Using auth token to retrieve info --> changing component view to display retrieved info.
+This was one of the most educational parts of the project so far, since I had to make sure the frontend and backend were talking to one another and google's services properly.
+I also had to learn react-router and how to use cookies.

 # TODO
 Check issues for a list of features I plan to implement.